 The Cowra Japanese Garden and Cultural Centre is open every day except Christmas Day between 8.30am to 5.00pm.

-Families - $35.00 - Two Adults and up to three school aged children
+Families - $40.00- Two Adults and school age children all living at the same address

 The audio guides will direct the visitor through the Garden exploring all aspects of the landscape, garden and built form design.

 Learn about the how the landscape and garden design are based on drawings submitted to the 1st Shogun by Japans warlords, learn how built form design reflects the Edo period of Japanese Architecture, and find out the meaning of the design of the plants and shrubs.